 We offer a variety of treatment options for blurry vision here at Eye Gallery.
 The first step, however, will be a thorough diagnostic exam to determine the root cause of your blurred vision.
 From there, we will take a number of factors into consideration in building a customized treatment plan to suit your needs and lifestyle.

 In some cases, treatment will be as simple as having you fitted for a pair of corrective lenses or contact lenses.
 This can help to correct blurred vision, especially in instances where myopia or astigmatism is the cause.

 In other cases, treating blurry vision will mean treating the condition directly, whether it be cataracts or glaucoma.
 Medications to reduce pressure in the eye, as well as laser procedures to remove cataracts, may be needed.

-Request an Appointment With Our Plano Optometrists
+Request an Appointment With Our Plano or Prosper Optometrists

 If you're experiencing blurry vision, be sure to schedule an appointment with our Plano or Prosper optometrists here at Eye Gallery so we can get to the bottom of it.
 You can request your appointment by calling our office at (972) 519-0006.
 We're open six days a week for your convenience.